 - Fruit trees growing in pots need adequate depth.
 Otherwise, they won’t develop a good and strong root system.
 The tree’s roots need to supply it with enough nutrients and moisture it needs.
 Thus, they’ll need a plant pot with adequate depth for their roots to grow freely.

 - Using a pot roughly 1-2 inches deeper than the plant’s current rootball is a general rule.
 But that’s if you’re growing shrubs or flower plants in pots.
-Also, this rule applies to the pot’s width.
+Again, this rule applies to the pot’s width.
 That’ll let your plant continue growing in its new planter.

 - Besides vegetables, you should repot plants in pots for at least a couple of years.
 Again, like before, pick a plant pot that’s around 1-2 inches larger than the old one.
 That’ll let your plant put on an extra-lush growth.
 Thus, keeping its roots healthy.